Coupled Evolutionary Behavioral and Disease Dynamics under Reinfection Risk

-\begin{proposition}[Trajectories under fast behavioral response] For the epidemic dynamics \eqref{eq:epi_slow} with $y(0) \neq 0$, the following statements hold \begin{enumerate} \item if $ y^*_u \leq 0$, then $y(t)$ monotonically decreases and converges to the origin; \item if $0 < y^*_u < y^*_{\mr{int}}$, then $y(t)$ monotonically converges to $y_u^*$; \item if $ y^*_p < y^*_{\mr{int}} < y^*_u$, then $y(t)$ converges to $y^*_{\mr{int}}$ which acts as a sliding mode of the dynamics; \item if $y^*_{\mr{int}} \leq y^*_p$, then $y(t)$ monotonically converges to $y_p^*$. \end{enumerate} \end{proposition}
+\begin{proposition}[Trajectories under fast behavioral response] For the epidemic dynamics \eqref{eq:epi_slow} with $y(0) \neq 0$, the following statements hold: \begin{enumerate} \item if $ y^*_{\mathtt{U}} \leq 0$, then $y(t)$ monotonically decreases and converges to the origin; \item if $0 < y^*_{\mathtt{U}} < y^*_{\mr{int}}$, then $y(t)$ monotonically converges to $y_u^*$; \item if $ y^*_{\mathtt{P}} < y^*_{\mr{int}} < y^*_{\mathtt{U}}$, then $y(t)$ converges to $y^*_{\mr{int}}$ which acts as a sliding mode of the dynamics; \item if $y^*_{\mr{int}} < y^*_{\mathtt{P}}$, then $y(t)$ monotonically converges to $y^*_{\mathtt{P}}$. \end{enumerate} \end{proposition}

-The proof of the above proposition is presented in Appendix \ref{appendix:sis}.
+The proof of the above proposition is presented in Appendix \ref{app:sis:2}.

 \begin{remark} The dynamics in \eqref{eq:epi_slow} potentially represents a class of non-pharmaceutical interventions where authorities impose social distancing measures that reduces the infection rate by a factor $\alpha$ when the infection prevalence exceeds a threshold.
 Thus, the result in Proposition \ref{prop:epidemic_slow} is potentially of independent interest.
 Further, the above proposition generalizes analogous results obtained in prior works \cite{theodorakopoulos2013selfish,hota2020impacts} which assumed $\alpha = 0$, i.e., adopting protection completely eliminates risk of infection. \end{remark}